deengames/deengames.github.io/README.md

   - For Windows/Linux/Mac games, you specify the executable file.
 Copy it to `data/games/@platform`
   - For Android games, you specify the ID for Google Play
   - For iOS games, I don't know.
   - For Silverlight games, stop, and use something else.
-Or specify the XAP filename and copy it to `data/games/silverlight`
+Specify the XAP filename and size `{ xap: ..., width: ..., height: ... }` and copy it to `data/games/silverlight`
 - Create an image in `data/images/<game name>.png`.
 This image should be 450x278.
 (It's scaled down when not featured.)
 - run `rake`.
 - Verify results locally.
 If it works, push.